South Africa Hunting Safaris

 On your Big Five dangerous game hunting safari, you’ll have the opportunity to:

 The African Savannah elephant is the largest land mammal in Africa.
 An elephant provides sustenance for impoverished populations and its hide and ivory helps boost the economy through cultural applications.

 However, tracking a mature and majestic elephant is one of the biggest thrills a big game hunter can wish for.
 Its sheer size and ability to disappear within the think African bush without a sound makes the elephant an awe inspiring animal to see.

 Professional hunters consider The Cape buffalo as the most dangerous animal to hunt on a big five hunting trip.
 Its abundance and affordability makes the Cape buffalo one of the most hunted animal in the group.

 There are hair raising stories told by hunters about the buffalo’s ability to ambush even the most experienced of hunters.
 And, although it is much smaller in size to that of the elephant, it is certainly the only species to have killed the most hunters.

 However, its dark bulk and impressive horns will surely make you pay attention when on the hunt for this beautiful animal.

 Hunt Lion in Africa

 Nothing more majestic than the African lion.
 A big five hunting safari isn’t complete without hearing a lion’s roar in the bush.
 Stories by the Masai tribes of East Africa say that a lion only frightens you twice: the first time you hear it and the second time you see it.
 Its large mane, muscular frame and mighty roar does paint a rather vivid picture of danger.

-In 2020, however, the African lion finds itself in a situation where its habitat is decreasing rapidly because of human intrusion.
+The African lion finds itself in a situation where its habitat is decreasing rapidly because of human intrusion.
 Along with the debate around lion hunting in modern day Africa shows the lack of an alternate means to hunt lions in a sustainable manner.